execution-flows/flow-compose/README.md

 )
 ```

 We changed the `FlowArgument` and added the `user__using_user_id` function to deliver this variation.
-For example, a third variation can get `user_language` from the HTTP request header.
+For example, a third variation could get `user_language` from the HTTP request header.
 Or we can get a user object from the HTTP session.
 All other functions will always stay the same.

 To deliver the next flow variation, we only need to duplicate a configuration and pass it in the flow decorator—you will never have to copy/paste functions you already have.
 You only add new functions.